 Colin: The Question: What should we do about enhancing the sustainable travel by all CSEAR members.
 There is an inclusive argument here, to provide more opportunities for our members to attend and get involved.
 There is no intention to completely reduce the person-person conferences.

 The Council recognises that world-wide, academic funding has been cut, particularly for travel.
-Plane travel is often a barrier for many members including PhD students.
+Plane travel is often a barrier for many members, including PhD students.

 Notice, the current technology is proficient.
-Recognise, recordings would be beneficial for people who live in Australia or New Zealand.
+Recordings would be beneficial for people who live in Australia or New Zealand.
 To increase the scope of exposure, we could also incorporate for the Emerging Scholars Colloquium.

 Options